-Additionally, there are no other practical measures Plaintiff could take to identify the Doe defendants.
-Plaintiff is aware of no available information that would identify the hackers, other than information maintained by their ISPs.
-Because of the nature of internet transactions,

-Plaintiff has no way of determining Doe defendants' identities except through a third-party subpoena.
+Additionally, there are no other practical measures plaintiff could take to identify the Doe defendants.
+Plaintiff is aware of no available information that would identify the infringing users, other than information maintained by their internet service provider.
+Because of the nature of internet transactions, plaintiff has no way of determining Doe defendants' identities except through a third-party subpoena.

-Other courts have indicated that a plaintiff requesting early discovery to identify defendants should justify specific requests and explain how such requests will lead to identifying information about a defendant that would make service of process possible.3 The process explained above shows precisely how plaintiff's request will lead to the identification of defendants that will make service possible.
+Other courts have indicated that a plaintiff requesting early discovery to identify defendants should justify specific requests and explain how such requests will lead to identifying information about a defendant that would make service of process possible".
+The process explained above shows precisely how plaintiff's request will lead to the identification of defendants that will make service possible.

 Sometimes, the internet subscriber is not the proper defendant in an action like as this.
 Plaintiff may seek to depose and issue interrogatories to the internet subscriber identified by the ISPs to determine whether any specific subscriber is a proper defendant in this action.
-Plaintiff believes that pre-complaint discovery under Pa.
-R.C.P.
-4003.8 is the only proper method to made this determination.
+Plaintiff believes that pre-complaint discovery under Pa.R.Civ.P 4003.8 is the only proper method to made this determination.

-Therefore, plaintiff respectfully requests that this Court finds that it has satisfied the Supreme Court's requirements for pre-complaint discovery, explained in McNeil v.
-Jordan and later codified in Rule 4003.8, and grant its request to pre-complaint discovery.
+Therefore, plaintiff respectfully requests that this Court finds that it has satisfied the Supreme Court's requirements for pre-complaint